-User name: trimblesuper Password: Tbolt\<serialnumber>
+User name: protempissuper Password: Tbolt<serial number>

-For example, if the serial number is 1234567890, the password will be "Tbolt\1234567890".
+For example, if the serial number is 1234567890, the password will be "Tbolt 1234567890".

-As a 'Best security practices', Trimble recommends changing the default user credentials of the 'trimblesuper' account.
-If required, the user accounts of 'trimble' and 'trimbleadmin' can be added with unique passwords to allow user and admin level access as were previously available by default.
+As a 'Best security practices', Protempis recommends changing the default user credentials of the 'protempissuper' account.
+If required, the user accounts of 'Protempis' and 'Protempisadmin can be added with unique passwords to allow user and admin level access as were previously available by default.